George Lloyd Album

 Physical characteristics and technical requirements

-Conservation assessment and perhaps some action needed.
-According to auction house's condition report: ‘damp and water staining, re-backed retaining original spine, corners and edges rather rubbed’.
+Conservation assessment in preparation.
+According to auction house's condition report: 'damp and water staining, re-backed retaining original spine, corners and edges rather rubbed'.

 Allied materials area